Paiwan language: Phonology

 In Northern Paiwan the palatal consonants have been lost, though this is recent and a few conservative speakers maintain them as allophonic variants (not as distinct phonemes). /ʔ/ is robust, unlike in other Paiwan dialects where its status is uncertain, as it derives from *q.

 Younger speakers tend to pronounce /ʎ/ as [l].
-Fricative [ɣ] is characteristic of Mudan village; elsewhere is Southern Paiwan it tends to be a trill [r], though it still varies [r ~ ɣ ~ ʁ ~ h].
+Fricative [ɣ] is characteristic of Mudan village; elsewhere in Southern Paiwan it tends to be a trill [r], though it still varies [r ~ ɣ ~ ʁ ~ h].
 Word-initial *k has become /ʔ/.

 Grammar

 Pronouns

-The Paiwan personal pronouns below are from Ferrell (1982:14).
+The Paiwan personal pronouns below are from Ferrell (1982).

 Function words

-Paiwan has three construction markers, which are also known as relational particles (Ferrell 1982:13).
+Paiwan has three construction markers, which are also known as relational particles.